element-hq/synapse/docs/admin_api/user_admin_api.md

 - status: one of scheduled/active/completed/failed, indicating the status of the redaction job
 - failed_redactions: a dict where the keys are event ids the process was unable to redact, if any, and the values are the corresponding error that caused the redaction to fail
-- successful_redactions: a list of event ids that were successfully redacted

 _Added in Synapse 1.114.0._